MithrilJS/mithril.js/docs/simple-application.md

 Now, let's create a view module so that we can display data from our User model module.

 Create a file called `src/views/UserList.js`.
-First, let's include Mithril and our model, since we'll need to use both:
+First, let's include Mithril.js and our model, since we'll need to use both:

 ```javascript
 // src/views/UserList.js